pac4j/pac4j/README.md

 In case you use the library against Microsoft ADFS (Active Directory Federation Services), a SAML Identity Provider server, please have a look into file README-ADFS.txt for details on how to setup your client.

-#### pac4j-test-cas

-This module is made to test CAS support in pac4j.

-Learn more by browsing the [Javadoc](https://pac4j.github.io/pac4j/apidocs/pac4j/index.html).

 #### pac4j-gae

 This module is dedicated to Gae connexion login mechanism support: